livrasand/Luma-Code/README.md

 ### 🔥 **This is just the beginning**
 Luma Code is on its way, and you can be part of its **transformation**.
 It's not just about improving a code editor, it's about bringing to life a tool that will change the way we interact with code.
 Help us make it **better and more beautiful**!

+### ⭐ Stay Updated!

+We’re just getting started, and your support can take Luma Code to the next level!
+Star, Watch, and Fork the repository to follow our progress and join this exciting journey.

 ---